 From this project in Romania stemmed another project in Romania in December 2013, with 17 people taking part, two brand new shows created, twice as many performances, and twice as many underprivileged children inspired.

 After both these projects, we felt confident and very enthusiastic about starting to bring our performances to underprivileged children across the globe.
-From one Eastern European adventure, over 10 projects have stemmed all over the globe: we’ve been to Colombia, Brazil, Peru, India, Bulgaria, Greece, Germany, and Belgium (the three latter countries have seen us focus our performances to refugee children).
-This summer (2017) we’re planning three adventures to Greece, India, and Lebanon – and don’t plan on stopping our projects any time soon!
+From one Eastern European adventure, over 15 projects have stemmed all over the globe: we’ve been to Colombia, Brazil, Peru, India, Bulgaria, Lebanon, Greece, Germany, and Belgium (the three latter countries have seen us focus our performances to refugee children).
+This summer (2018) we’re planning three adventures to Greece, India, and Lebanon & Jordan – and don’t plan on stopping our projects any time soon!

 We are extremely thankful to each and every person who helped us on our path to deliver music, theatre, and a breath of fresh air to children around the world living difficult lives.

 Meet the team